bbauska/CSS-Notes4Pros/README.md

 }

-> However, that still doesn\'t help us much because we need to give an
+> However, that still doesn&apos;t help us much because we need to give an
 > order to each child element.
 We can do this by specifying the grid-row
 > and grid-column values which will tell it where it sits in the grid: